 As you can see, there is no specific amount for Facebook ads cost.
 However, the information will give you an overview of the cost of ads in your niche.
 Facebook ads cost is determined through an auction system- here’s how.

 How does the Facebook ad auction system work?

-Therefore, the ad bid, estimated action rate, the ad quality and relevance, and other factors determine the ads that are shown and also the Facebook ads cost.
+Therefore, the ad bid, estimated action rate, ad quality and relevance, and other factors determine which ads are shown and how much their cost is.
 These factors are explained more below.

 Factors influencing Facebook ads cost